 - hESC research in which further human consent beyond that already obtained is required;

-- Creation of a new hESC line or hESC derived cell line by any means, including through use of SCNT, human zygotes, or a human embryo furnished by an in vitro fertilization clinic or other lawful source;
+- Creation of a new hESC line or hESC derived cell line by any means, including through use of somatic cell nuclear transfer (SCNT), human zygotes, or a human embryo furnished by an in vitro fertilization clinic or other lawful source;

 - Introduction of hESC into a nonhuman animal;

 - Research in which personally identifiable information about the donor of hESC is readily ascertainable or may become known;